Conversations for Listening

 Looking forward to present among others conversations with:

 This series of conversations were not originally planned as a series of conversations for listening.
-It is just involved in it from different individual conversations.
+Different more individual conversations simply and slowly evolved into it.

-A curated selection of conversation will be published summer 2024.
+A curated selection of conversations will be published with Errant Bodies Press summer 2024.

 (questions that has informed this project’s research perspectives)

-How can these conversation be relevant as empirical data for a research project investigation listening as a critical and artistic practice?
+How can these conversations be relevant as empirical data for a research project investigating listening as a critical and artistic practice?

-What potential and limitations is inherent within the conversational exploration?
+What potentials and limitations is inherent within the conversational exploration?

 In what way does the fragmentation and ‘leaving out’ context create space for the reader’s imagination and wondering?
 In what way can this fragmentation be understood as a listening practice?